nakulgan/plywood-trino-requester/README.md

 # plywood-trino-requester

-This is the [Trino](http://www.trino.io/) requester making abstraction layer for [plywood](https://github.com/implydata/plywood).
+This is the [Trino](https://trino.io/) requester making abstraction layer for [plywood](https://github.com/implydata/plywood) and [Turnilo](https://github.com/allegro/turnilo) (an OSS UI for Druid).

-Given a Trino query and an optional context it return a Q promise that resolves to the data table.
+Given a Trino query and an optional context it returns a readable stream of results.

 ## Installation